fola95/Udacity-Kinematics-Project/writeup_template.md

 1. I would make use of the pickle library to preload resusable matrices for the next call of the main loop

 Challenges I faced:
-1. I initially had some issues with the bool c++ error where it said cannot convert to bool, given these were ROS generated files it was a little strange, so I had to go in and make the below update
+1. I initially had some issues with the bool c++ error where it said cannot convert to bool, given these were ROS generated files it was a little strange, so I had to go in and make updates of the form below:
 ```
 success = move_group.move()
 // was changed to